Horse Dentistry Classes Held at Ranches and Ranch Resorts

 Students are responsible for all travel, transportation and accommodations.
 When making reservations, mention you are a student of Spencer LaFlure’s Advanced Whole Horse Equine Dental School.

 *******DECEMBER – 2104- Rocking Horse Ranch, Highland, NY**********

 On-line any time!

 Dr. Deb Bennet highly recommends this free on-line “EQ-50: Equine Anatomy Precourse Distance Study”.
-This course must be completed with a passing grade and certificate prior to coming to your Level 1
+This course must be completed with a passing grade and certificate within one year of passing your Level 1/2.

 All classes include:

 - Cost – Tuition: $3,730 (50% deposit required to reserve space $1,865)

 - Availability of trying instruments to see which best fits